awsdocs/aws-lambda-developer-guide/doc_source/API_Invoke.md

 Valid Values:` None | Tail`

  ** [Qualifier](#API_Invoke_RequestSyntax) **   <a name="SSS-Invoke-request-Qualifier"></a>
-You can use this optional parameter to specify a Lambda function version or alias name\.
-If you specify a function version, the API uses the qualified function ARN to invoke a specific Lambda function\.
-If you specify an alias name, the API uses the alias ARN to invoke the Lambda function version to which the alias points\.
-If you don't provide this parameter, then the API uses unqualified function ARN which results in invocation of the `$LATEST` version\.
+Specify a version or alias to invoke a published version of the function\.
 Length Constraints: Minimum length of 1\.
 Maximum length of 128\.
 Pattern: `(|[a-zA-Z0-9$_-]+)`